PrismarineJS/flying-squid/doc/API.md

 - size: vec3 of the size.
 (0,0,0) will be at an exact position, (10,10,10) will be very spread out (particles less dense)
 - count: Number of particles.
 100,000,000+ will crash the client.
 Try not to go over 100,000 (sincerely, minecraft clients)

-#### serv.getXpLevel(xp)

-Get level given XP amount

-#### serv.getXpRequired(level, toLevel=level+1)

-Get's the amount of xp required to get from level to toLevel (or level to level+1)

-#### serv.getBaseXpFromLevel(level)

-Gets the minimum amount of xp required to be at that level (or "base xp" for that level)

-#### serv.distanceToXpLevel(xp, toLevel=startLevel+1, startLevel=xp level)

-Gets a number between 0 and 1 (used in player.displayXp as the green bar at the bottom) that is the progress of xp between startLevel and toLevel.

-By default, startLevel will be the xp's lowest possible level: serv.getXpLevel(xp)

-By default, toLevel is startLevel + 1.

-This means when startLevel and toLevel are at their defaults, this function returns the progress to the next level of XP (from 0.0 to 1.0)

 ### Low level methods